 The ancient designs have inspired hundreds of theories ranging from mundane to bizarre, earned a place in the UNESCO World Heritage List and drawn masses of visitors to the region each year.

-Over 1000 massive geoglyphs and nearly 50 biomorphs depicting plants, animals and humans are spread over 325 square kilometres.
-With razor straight lines stretching over 12 kilometres it is obvious the ancient artworks were made to be seen from the air (whether that means the moon, the stars or the people who live on them, is up to you).
+More than 1,000 massive geoglyphs and nearly 50 biomorphs depicting plants, animals and humans are spread over 202mi (325km).
+With razor straight lines stretching over 7.4mi (11km), it is obvious the ancient artworks were made to be seen from the air.

 In fact the lines were only rediscovered when the first commercial planes began passing overhead, so the resulting boom in charter flights seems only natural.

-Following the February 2010 tragedy, the Peruvian government finally decided to enforce its zero tolerance policy, grounding all planes.
+Following the air tragedies in 2010, the Peruvian government finally decided to enforce its zero tolerance policy, grounding all planes.
 After inspections, just seven of 48 planes were cleared to return to work.

 Obviously not everyone involved in flying planes over the Nazca Lines is acting irresponsibly.
 It is unlikely you'd be able to convince a pilot to knowingly risk their life by getting into an obviously faulty plane.